taylorg8900/tavern_proj_2/doc/player/state_machine.md

 	- States
 		- Idle (if a platform comes up to meet us)
 		- Move (if a platform comes up to meet us and we have movement input)
-		- Jump (if a platform comes up to meet us, and our jump buffer timer has time left)
 		- Fall (if our y velocity is > 0)
 		- Rope (if we are near a rope and want to go up or down)
 		- Wall hang (if we are near a wall, input into it, and our y velocity is exactly 0)